-If you’re long-term bullish on a position that isn’t showing a ton of momentum lately, you may want to sell covered calls to make more money on existing positions.
+If you’re long-term bullish on a position that isn’t showing a ton of momentum lately, you can sell covered calls to make more money on stocks you already own.

 [text_ad]